November 27th 2014, Recommended Wedding Suppliers

 10 alternative, quirky and just plain lovely wedding readings

-As a wedding photographer I obviously witness an awful lot of wedding ceremonies.
+As an alternative wedding photographer I obviously witness an awful lot of wedding ceremonies.
 I hear a lot of the same readings week after week and some of them are beautifully familiar.
 I think some classic, well known readings can be really touching and heart felt.
 Many of my couples are planning non-traditional weddings though and are looking for something a little different.

 Keep scrolling for some unconventional wedding reading ideas.